hollisma/hollisis.me/content/blog/hey-look-a-blog.md

 process for becoming one of my core thoughts is quite inefficient — it mainly consists of a lottery to get chosen, then getting thrown into a messy room full of other thoughts with mold stretching from thought to thought.
-Blogging will hopefully become a way of carefully selecting which thoughts I want to cultivate and gently planting them into my brain so that they can grow healthily.
+Blogging will hopefully become a way of carefully selecting which thoughts I want to cultivate and gently plant them into my brain so that they can grow healthily.
 After all, I'm pretty sure my consciousness is just grape vines tangled together to resemble an organized spec of existence, so I want to enjoy the highest quality grapes while they're here.
 Blogging is also an outlet for my wacky, convoluted analogies so I apologize if they're hard to understand; hopefully I'll get better at them.

-> To summarize in normal English, blogging provides a place for me to jot down my thoughts and
-> clearly articulate them, hopefully helping me to understand and improve myself, and also my
+To summarize in normal English, blogging provides a place for me to jot down my thoughts and clearly articulate them, hopefully helping me to understand and improve myself, as well as my existential angst.
-> existential angst.

 That was a super general statement, so here are some more specifics.